-The Applicant alleges and submitted sufficient evidence to show that there is price undercutting and that the imports in question are depressing and suppressing its selling prices.
-The Applicant's information indicated that it would experience a decline in sales, profit margins, market share and capacity utilisation, if the duties expire.
-It also indicated an increase in inventories and is a negative effect on cash flow, return on investment, growth, and the ability to raise capital and employment, if the duties expire.
-It was also indicated that the Applicant's market share would decrease at the expense of a corresponding increase in the market share of the dumped goods, if the duties expire.
+The Applicant alleges and submitted sufficient evidence to show that, on average, there is price undercutting if the model specific comparison is made, and that the imports in question are depressing and suppressing its selling prices.
+The Applicant's information indicated that it will experience a decline in sales volumes, profit margins, output, market share, productivity and a negative return on total net assets, if the duties expire.
+It was also indicated that the Applicant's market share will decrease at the expense of a corresponding increase in the market share of the dumped and subsidized subject product, if the duties expire.

-On this basis the Commission found that there was prima facie proof of the continuation and/or recurrence of material injury.
+On this basis the Commission found that there is prima facie evidence of the likely continuation and/or recurrence of material injury if the antidumping and countervailing duties expire.